 Don't panic about the onions!
 Yes, we like a lot of onions.
 And if you take a bite when this salad is first tossed together the onions will be hot and overpowering.
 Let the tossed and dressed salad sit for at least 30 minutes, 60 is better.
 The onions will wilt in the salad dressing and release some of their heat.

-This broccoli salad keeps well for a few days in the refrigerator - so go ahead and plan to nibble for a few days for lunch.
+Storage: This broccoli salad keeps well for a few days in the refrigerator - so go ahead and plan to nibble for a few days for lunch.

 The broccoli is best if it is ever so slightly steamed.
 Steaming the broccoli brightens the green of the broccoli.
-Steaming really makes the colour pop!
-But it is a quick steam.
+Steaming really makes the color pop!
+But it is a very quick steam.
 You don't want to cook the broccoli.
 You want it still raw crunchy.
 Make sure you also use an ice bath to stop it from cooking.
 Mushy broccoli would not be good.

 Broccoli and Feta Salad